Festivius/2048/README.md

 # 2048
-A website built with HTML, CSS, and JavaScript that lets the user play 2048.
+This is a basic implementation of the classic 2048 game, built with HTML, CSS, and JavaScript.